Many professionals say you can lose weight beginning the day with a good breakfast.

 Made from sooji or semolina, it is digested slowly and low on the glycemic index, so ideal for those who wish to lose weight or those who have blood sugar problems.
-It’s also high on carb, vitamins and fibers, and provides lots of energy.
+It’s also high in carbs, vitamins, and fibers, and provides lots of energy.

 Dalia – Calorie count 241

-Dalia (broken wheat) is very nutritious, and is a good source of fiber and carbs.
-You can make a soup or a khichdi from dalia for breakfast.
+Dalia (broken wheat) is very nutritious and is a good source of fiber and carbs.
+You can make soup or a khichdi from dalia for breakfast.

 Masala omelette – Calorie count 225

 Having an egg a day doesn’t increase your risk of heart disease or stroke, say nutritionists who call it a “healthy protein” and recommend having around four whole eggs per week and as many egg whites as you like.

 Oats and moong dal chila – Calorie count 57

 HealthifyMe nutritionist Heena Gupta says one of the biggest benefits of eating oats for breakfast comes from its high-fiber content.
 While fiber isn’t absorbed, it does provide a number of health benefits, including possibly lowering your cholesterol levels and stabilizing blood sugars as well as keeping you feeling full longer, great for weight loss.
 A serving of oats each morning also helps promote regular bowel movements.

 - 1 cup moong dal dhuli (soak for 2-3 hours)